The Max Kade International Wing is a special interest housing option that promotes cross-cultural sharing and exploration.

 - You will take ownership of your efforts and abilities.
 You will notice an ever greater feeling of accomplishment as your knowledge deepens and your skills improve.

 * The Arabic/MENA House teaching assistant lives in a separate apartment in North Village.
-The International House does not have a TA.
+The International House does not have a language TA.

 The Max Kade International Wing is alive throughout the year with activities planned by the residents, including:

 - Foreign language films

 - Guest speakers, including the German Writer-in-Residence each Fall semester

 - Seasonal special events — recent offerings have included an Oktoberfest/Bavarian Pretzel Baking party, a Día de los Muertos celebration, and Halloween français, featuring Ghoulciné & Pumpkin Painting, to name but a few.